 Never present yourself as being too relaxed.
-If you find yourself interviewing with a firm with no formal dress code, it will still be inappropriate to not wear a suit to the interview.
-For one reason or another, becoming too relaxed may be a sign of disrespect to the hiring organization.
+If you find yourself interviewing with a firm that has no formal dress code, it will still be inappropriate for you to not wear a suit to the interview.
+Becoming too relaxed, for one reason or another, may be taken as a sign of disrespect to the hiring organization.
 Many interviewees fall into this trap and lose positions because of it.
 Do not let this happen to you.

-Remember, your job is to communicate that you are likable and professional.
+Remember, your job is to communicate that you are likable and a professional.
 You should not try to convey that you are the legal-hiring organization's buddy.
 You need to be perceived as a competent person who will do his/her work properly, get along with others, and respond well to authority.
 Be On Time

-Too many good attorneys lose great positions because they are late for interviews.
+Too many good attorneys lose great positions because they are late to interviews.
 While this is not an insurmountable problem, the fact that you've arrived late for an interview can make you unduly nervous.
 No one looks good if he/she is sweating during his/her first interview.
 You may even disrupt several interviewers' schedules.
 You will also have to justify your lateness during each interview.
 This may lower your self-confidence and cause you to not sell yourself as effectively as you might have if you had just arrived on time.